Guavalines/rails-stupid-coaching/README.md

  yarn install
  rails server
 ```
-Open you browser and visit localhost:3000
+Open your browser and visit localhost:3000